Disneyland Paris Itinerary: 2 Parks in 1 Day

 Simon with Halloween decorations in Frontierland in Disneyland Park Paris

-Simon with some of the Halloween decorations in Frontierland
+Simon with some of the Halloween decorations in Frontierland.

-While rides are much more limited, there are some good ones, especially for thrill seekers (including our favourite Tower of Terror).
-The park also hosts several musical shows, good for an afternoon break.
+While rides are much more limited at Disney Adventure World, there are some good ones, especially for thrill seekers, including our favourite, the iconic Tower of Terror.

 Back to Contents